SamuelMasters/play-store/README.md

 ### Forking the GitHub Repository
-1. Go to the GitHub repository
+1. Go to the GitHub repository.
-2. Click on the fork icon in top right corner
+2. Click on the fork icon in top right corner.
-3. You will then have am identical copy of that repository.
+3. You will then have an identical copy of that repository.

 ##### Back to [top](#table-of-contents)